matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn right on Blanken, opposite SFMTA T-Line Arleta stop.
 You are now in Little Hollywood neighborhood.
 * After crossing Gillette, continue through tunnel on north sidewalk.
 * Emerge from tunnel and bear left on Executive Park Blvd.
-* Opposite white gates, Executive Park Blvd. curves to the right; take it down to Harney Way.
-* Cross Harney Way to enter Candlestick Point State Recreation Area.
+* At white gates, turn right to continue on Executive Park Blvd.
+Descend one block, and cross Harney Way to enter Candlestick Point State Recreation Area.
-* Turn left on wide dirt trail.
+* Turn left on wide dirt path and walk past a parking lot that will soon be on your left.
-* Continue on trail, past **restrooms** and parking lot.
-* Trail drops down to rocky shoreline for a short stretch, then becomes dirt again.
-* Cross wooden footbridge and continue.
-* Past a parking lot and **Restrooms**, turn right on paved trail at Pelican Group Picnic Area, heading east.
-* Continue east as land becomes narrow spit, with views of water on both sides.
+* At fork, bear left on narrow dirt trail, and shortly thereafter, follow path on right side of white traffic barriers.
+* Meander for about half a mile along dirt and asphalt trails closest to the shore of SF Bay.
 * Section ends at paved roundabout at Sunrise Point. (**Restrooms**, picnic tables, fishing pier, campground by reservation.)